-About 10 years into my practice (so 20 years ago!), I began to accrue experience and expertise in separation and divorce– an area of longstanding personal and professional interest.
-I have trained as a parenting coordinator, mediator, custody evaluator, divorce consultant, Collaborative Divorce Coach, and Collaborative Divorce Child Specialist.
-I regularly work alongside many talented family law attorneys, who I am fortunate to call my close colleagues.
+About 10 years into my practice (so over 20 years ago!), I began to accrue experience and expertise in separation and divorce– an area of longstanding personal and professional interest.
+I have trained as a parenting coordinator, family mediator, custody evaluator, divorce consultant, Collaborative Divorce Coach, and Collaborative Divorce Child Specialist.
+I regularly work alongside many talented family law attorneys, other mental health professionals and financial professionals whom I am fortunate to call my close friends and colleagues.
 The foundational principles of collaboration– a win/win vs. an adversarial approach, a client-driven vs. attorney-driven process, transparency, child-focus, attention to the emotional needs of all concerned, staying out of court whenever possible–these now inform all the divorce work I do.

 Under the “Services” tab on my homepage you’ll find more information about the ways I work- both in psychotherapy and in the field of divorce- and a full explanation of the range of options I offer in both parts of my practice.
 More questions?
 Feel free to email or call; together we can decide where to go from there.